Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 Mean engagement score on the Clickport platform over the trailing 180 days.
 Every other channel sits below 44.
 Detailed breakdown further down.

-I am not picking a side on the tactics.
-I have no strong view on whether llms.txt does anything, whether content chunking matters, or whether buying mentions to influence AI visibility is worth it.
+I'm not picking a side on the tactics.
+I don't have a strong view on whether llms.txt does anything, whether content chunking matters, or whether buying mentions to influence AI visibility is worth it.
 Google says no. Other people say yes.
 Those experiments will play out in their own time.

 I run Clickport, a privacy-first web analytics product.
+Which means I'm selling the medicine I'm about to prescribe, so judge the method, not my incentives.
 Customers track their sites with a cookie-free script.
 Every channel is measured the same way, and the data sits in our own database.
 I pulled 180 days of aggregate engagement metrics from across the Clickport platform and looked at how AI search traffic behaves next to every other channel.

-The answer is not subtle.
+The answer isn't subtle.
 Whatever you call this category of traffic, and whatever you do to earn it, the visitors it sends you are more engaged than any other channel.
 By a lot.
 And more consistently than any other channel.
-The data does not settle the tactics debate.
+The data doesn't settle the tactics debate.
 It settles the value question.

 Key Takeaways

-• On the Clickport platform, AI search visitors score the highest engagement of any traffic channel: 60.8 out of 100 on average.
-The next-best channel (Organic Search) sits at 44.3.
+• AI search visitors score the highest engagement of any traffic channel we measure: 60.8 out of 100.
+The next-best channel, Organic Search, sits at 44.3.
 Every other channel is below 50.

-• AI search engagement is also the most consistent of any channel.
-Standard deviation: 7.5 for AI Search, 16.2 for Organic Search.
-Organic Search engagement varies widely from site to site.
-AI Search engagement stays in a tight band.
+• It's also the most consistent channel.
+Cross-site standard deviation is 7.5 for AI Search vs 16.2 for Organic Search.
+Organic swings from site to site.
+AI Search stays in a tight band.

-• AI Search is currently a small share of traffic (around 1.5% on the Clickport platform) but that share has roughly quadrupled in three months.
+• AI Search is still small, around 1.5% of sessions on our platform, but that share has roughly quadrupled in three months.
 The quality is established.
 The volume is catching up.

 What we measured, and how

-A live tail of the nginx access log on the Clickport API server, filtered to AI bot user-agents.
-Each line is one AI engine reading one page of this site for its index.
+Recreated for illustration: an access-log tail filtered to AI bot user-agents.
+Each line is one AI engine reading one page of a site for its index.

 Everything below comes from the Clickport platform over the trailing 180 days.
 The engagement score is a 0-100 composite of scroll depth and time on page.
+In practice: how far you scroll and how long you stay.
 Bots get filtered out at ingestion, before anything reaches the score.
-Every figure here is a percentage, a mean, or a standard deviation.
+Every figure here's a percentage, a mean, or a standard deviation.

 The tracker is cookie-free.
 Every session stands alone, with no visitor identity to slice.
 No raw session counts.
 No per-site numbers.
 Nothing here traces back to any one site or customer.